bytecodealliance/cranelift/lib/entity/README.md

 This crate contains array-based data structures used by the core Cranelift code generator which use densely numbered entity references as mapping keys.

-One major difference between this crate and crates like [slotmap] and [slab] is that this crate currently provides no way to delete entities.
+One major difference between this crate and crates like [slotmap], [slab], and [generational-arena] is that this crate currently provides no way to delete entities.
 This limits its use to situations where deleting isn't important, however it also makes it more efficient, because it doesn't need extra bookkeeping state to reuse the storage for deleted objects, or to ensure that new objects always have unique keys (eg. slotmap's versioning).

 Another major difference is that this crate protects against using a key from one map to access an element in another.
-Where `SlotMap` and `Slab` have a value type parameter, `PrimaryMap` has a key type parameter and a value type parameter.
+Where `SlotMap`, `Slab`, and `Arena` have a value type parameter, `PrimaryMap` has a key type parameter and a value type parameter.
 The crate also provides the `entity_impl` macro which makes it easy to declare new unique types for use as keys.
 Any attempt to use a key in a map it's not intended for is diagnosed with a type error.